 Virtual Volumes and NFS Transports

 With NAS storage, a protocol endpoint is an NFS share that the ESXi host mounts using IP address or DNS name and a share name.
-Virtual Volumes supports NFS version 3 to access NAS storage.
+Virtual Volumes supports NFS version 3 and 4.1 to access NAS storage.
+Both IPv4 and IPv6 formats are supported.

 No matter which version you use, a storage array can provide multiple protocol endpoints for availability purposes.